American Airlines Summary Table

 It can take up to a week after your flight for miles to post, but sometimes it takes longer.
 If you are earning miles through partners, wait 6-10 weeks to ensure your miles are credited.

-Miles will expire after 18 months of inactivity.
+Miles will expire after 18 months of inactivity, except for members who are under 21 years of age.
 Simply earn or redeem once every 18 months to keep your miles active.
 Any type of mileage earning or redemption activity counts, such as online shopping mile bonuses.

 A segment is each take-off and touch-down of your flight.
 If you have a one-way flight out and then you stop in 1 other city before returning home, that is a total of 3 segments.